 Prior to the end of the Designation Period for a Performance Period, the Committee shall allocate in writing, on behalf of each Participant, a percentage of Net Income on which such Participant's award will be based.
-In writing, on behalf of each Participant, a percentage of Net Income for each of the Performance Periods in the Multiple Award Period, or, in the alternative an aggregate formula for the later Performance Periods in the Multiple Award Period based on the total of assigned percentages of Net Income for the then current and the prior Performance Periods included in the Multiple Award Period.
+In the event of a Multiple Award Period, prior to the end of the first Designation Period for all included Performance Periods the Committee shall allocate in writing, on behalf of each Participant, a percentage of Net Income for each of the Performance Periods in the Multiple Award

+Period, or, in the alternative an aggregate formula for the later Performance Periods in the Multiple Award Period based on the total of assigned percentages of Net Income for the then current and the prior Performance Periods included in the Multiple Award Period.
 The Committee may in its discretion make an award for a Performance Period to a Participant who has received an award for a Multiple Award Period which includes such Performance Period, provided that this is done in writing prior to the end of the Designation Period for such Performance Period.
 In no event shall the sum of the percentages allocated to Participants exceed the percentage determined in Section 4 for any Performance Period.
 The Committee shall set a maximum amount payable (the "Cap") for each Participant, which shall not exceed \$3,000,000 per year.